FLT19940317/MFQE2.0/README.md

 > Raw video is prepared for calculating Y-PSNR.
 You can comment this part at the bottom of `main_test.py`, such that raw video and its path are not required anymore.

+> Hint: You can go to our Dropbox link and get the unzip videos in dir `./Input/`.

 ### PQF label